usnistgov/hyperspy_tutorial/instructions/index.rst

 |
 |

-* if you already using an anaconda distribution:
+* if you are already using a miniconda or anaconda distribution:

 .. raw:: html